jenkinsci/minio-plugin/README.md

 Minio plugin for Jenkins.

-Plugin is used to send files to Minio.
+Plugin is used to work with files in Minio.

 ## Usage
 ### Global configuration